-The Activism Committee is open to all CII members.
-Its purpose is to encourage members to discuss and recommend current and future member initiatives and CII activities that promote effective corporate governance and increase the participation of CII members in advocating good corporate governance.
+The Shareholder Advocacy Committee is open to all CII members.
+Its purpose is to encourage members to discuss and recommend current and future member initiatives and CII activities that promote effective corporate governance and increase the participation of CII members in advocating for good corporate governance.
 For more information, contact staff liaison Rosemary Lally.

 International Governance Committee

 Co-chairs: Marianne Harper Gow, Baillie Gifford, and Massimo Menchini, Assogestioni

 Resources for this committee can be found on the members-only committee page.

 The Proxy Voter Working Group is an invitation-only, working group for corporate governance professionals at institutional investor organizations who vote proxies and engage portfolio companies to share their perspectives on voting issues, engagement, shareholder rights and specific company situations, and to discuss potential changes to voting policies or practices.

 The PVG brings together stewardship staff at asset owner and asset manager organizations, who sometimes seem to operate in separate camps.
 The group meets in person twice per year in conjunction with the CII spring and fall conferences and has occasional phone calls as needed.
 For more information, contact Glenn Davis at Glenn@cii.org.